Training structure

 Faculty of Science

-Organic Chemistry Module 1 covers the major classes of organic compounds (organometallics, alcohols, amines, carbonyl derivatives) and their reactivity.
-Carboxylic acids and derivatives are also covered in chapters dedicated to the reactivity of organometallics, alcohols and carbonyl derivatives.
+The organic chemistry module 1 covers the study of the major classes of organic compounds (organometallics, alcohols, amines, carbonyl derivatives) and their reactivity.
+Carboxylic acids and derivatives are also discussed in the chapters devoted to the reactivity of organometallics, alcohols, and carbonyl derivatives.

-Particular emphasis is placed on understanding reaction mechanisms based on the basic concepts acquired in the first year.
+Particular emphasis is placed on understanding reaction mechanisms based on the fundamental concepts acquired in the first year.

 ECTS